 Can I visit the Department?

 Visits are not a necessary part of the application process.
-Prospective applicants should email the Department of Linguistics staff at email@example.com to discuss any proposed visit to the Department.
+Prospective applicants should email the Department of Linguistics staff at linguistics [at] stanford.edu to discuss any proposed visit to the Department.
 It is helpful to include a little about your background and interests in linguistics in your email.
 Please do not visit the Department without an appointment as staff and faculty may be busy with prior commitments.

 Is it important that I contact a faculty member about research supervision prior to applying?